eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 Explorer for Endevor filters can be used so that only the data you wish to work with is shown.

-**Note**: Filters that you create will be associated with your profile.
-Once you login, the stored filters are available for use.
+Filters that you create are associated with your profile.
+Once you log in, the stored filters are available for use.

 #### **Create a Filter**